 Cultivating of kidney organoid from iPS human cells is being introduced in the lab.
 We are studying the protein expression pattern and the function of organoids from donors with different mutations.
 CRISPR/Cas will be used to induce gene knockout or repair the mutations aiming to normalize the impaired organoid function.
 These experiments will serve as basis for identifying targets for future regenerative therapies.

-PD.
-Dr. Vladimir Todorov
+Prof. Dr. Dr. Vladimir Todorov